 45th Anniversary Barrister Gala

-This year marks 45 years as University of Arkansas at Little Rock William H. Bowen School of Law and 55 years as the night program of the University of Arkansas Law School.
-To celebrate, Bowen invites you to the 45th Anniversary Barrister Gala on Saturday, October 23.
+This year marks 45 years as the University of Arkansas at Little Rock William H. Bowen School of Law and 55 years as the night program of the University of Arkansas Law School.
+To celebrate, Bowen invites you to the 45th Anniversary Barrister Gala on Friday, October 22.

 Tickets & Sponsorships